Sweets & Dessert

 Why Small-Batch Chocolate Chip Cookie Bars?

 If you’ve ever craved freshly baked chocolate chip cookies but lacked the time and patience to scoop out individual cookies and bake them in batches, these cookie bars are your dream come true.
+They offer all the goodness of classic cookies in a fraction of the time (and mess).
+No need to fuss with portioning and multiple batches; just mix, pour, and bake.

 1. Preheat your oven to 350 degrees and line an 8 x 8 pan with parchment paper or spray with nonstick cooking spray.